-Note: This rule addresses a situation in which a team with three players in the penalty box is awarded the ball when a faceoff is pending, normally we would have the team take the ball one step over the idline in their offensive end.
-However, that cannot be on their offensive side of the field or they will be offsides.
+Note: This rule addresses a situation in which a team with three players in the penalty box is awarded the ball when a faceoff is pending, normally we would have the team take the ball one step over the midline in their offensive end.
+However, they cannot be on their offensive side of the field or they will be offsides.
 This allows a team to begin play on the defensive end.

 4-24-1: ART.
 3. . .
 An official may suspend play at their discretion.
 If a player loses any of their mandatory personal equipment in a scrimmage area or a player is apparently injured, play shall be suspended immediately.
 A goalkeeper, when outside the crease, is treated like a field player.

 Other Rules Affected 4-24-8: ART.
 8. . .
 Play shall be suspended immediately if the goalkeeper’s stick or any other mandatory goalkeeper’s equipment becomes broken in the crease.

 Rationale: The current rules did not define what happens when a goalkeeper is injured when away from his crease and outside the scrimmage area.
 When the goalie is outside the crease, the goalie is treated like a field player if injured.

 6-10-2: ART.
 2 . . .The stall warning remains in effect until a goal is scored; a shot is taken above the goal-line extended hits the goal pipes, goalkeeper, or his equipment; the defensive team gains possession of the ball; or the period ends resulting in a faceoff.
 After the team has been warned, stalling shall be called if the ball leaves the goal area in any manner other than as a result of a shot

 on goal or a touch by the defending team.